 Since you are in off-piste heaven, why not take a day to combine great skiing with an avalanche safety course, to better be able to judge where to go and how to behave outside the slopes?
 You can also take a powder snow skiing course or a randonnée skiing course.

-At the ski centers there are several mile of well-groomed cross-country tracks, both at the base and up in the mountains.
+There are several miles of well-groomed cross-country tracks both near the ski centers, and other places.
 Some of the tracks are floodlit.

 Winter without skis

 Explore the blue ice caves

 During winter it is possible to explore ice caves under the Nigardsbreen Glacier with a guide.
 The sight of these amazing abstract ice formations of this 1,000-year-old blue glacier ice will make you think you have entered another world.

 The guides take you to ice cathedrals or "blue lagoons", with breathtaking light and sounds you have never heard before.
 Fimbul Jostedal offers guided trips to the caves, including an overnight stay at Jostedal Hotel.

 Have you ever tried climbing a frozen waterfall?
 Experienced local guides can take you to the best places to climb some awesome frozen waterfalls.
 It is not necessary to have any climbing experience, and the guides will provide the equipment.